Gran Pajonal: History

 The indigenous people inhabiting the Gran Pajonal at the time of its discovery by the Spanish were called Campa, Anti, or Chuncho by the Spaniards and are known to scholars and themselves as Asháninka, a widespread people of the Amazon Basin of Peru and neighboring Brazil.
 The Asháninka of the Gran Pajonal are sometimes called Ashéninka as their language is distinct from other divisions of the ethnic group.
 Like most peoples of the Amazon rainforest, they practiced slash-and-burn agriculture.
 Their principle crop was manioc (yuka), but they also cultivated bananas, peanuts, beans, and many other useful plants.
 The Asháninka farmer might grow as many as 50 different plants on his farm.

 The Gran Pajonal was difficult of access due to its elevation and lack of navigable rivers.
 The first Spaniard to visit was Juan Bautista de la Marca, a Franciscan missionary, in 1733.
 The area was immediately attractive to both missionaries and settlers due to its relatively dense population of indigenous people and more salubrious climate than the Amazon lowlands.
 In 1735, an armed expedition including three Franciscans began missionary work and by 1739 the Franciscans were working in 10 villages.
 Following the common Spanish strategy of reductions, the Franciscans began to force the indigenous people to live in communities adjacent to the missions rather than dispersed in small groups as was their custom.
 The rebellion of Juan Santos Atahualpa, beginning in 1742, destroyed the missionary enterprise and left the Gran Pajonal in Asháninka control for 150 years although they suffered from periodic epidemics of European diseases and in the late 19th century from slave raids by businesses engaged in the gathering of rubber.

 In 1896 and 1897, a Franciscan priest, Gabriel Sala, visited the Grand Pajonal along with a group of armed men.
-In the wake of his expedition, various plans to built roads, railroads, and establish Catholic missions in the Pajonal came to nothing until 1935 when three missions were established and in 1938 an airstrip was built in Oventeni, the largest of the mission communities.
+In the wake of his expedition, various plans to build roads, railroads, and establish Catholic missions in the Pajonal came to nothing until 1935 when three missions were established and in 1938 an airstrip was built in Oventeni, the largest of the mission communities.
 In 1965, the Peruvian army defeated a guerrilla organization, the Left Revolutionary Movement in a battle in the Pajonal and the army remained in Oventeni for 3 years.
 The missions were closed.

 In 1965, another religious organization, the Wycliffe Translators began work in the Pajonal and the majority of the missionaries became Protestants rather than Roman Catholics.
 The Protestant presence coincided with the growing consciousness of the Asháninka that they must organize to meet the challenges facing them from outsiders.
 In the 1980s, with assistance from the World Bank and Denmark, the Asháninka achieved legal title to land belonging to 36 communities in the Gran Pajonal.
 Non-Asháninka, mostly people of Andean origin, were allowed to reside and own land only in the community of Oventeni.
 Some of the Asháninka worked as cattle herders or coffee harvesters for the outsiders; others practiced traditional agriculture on the lands within their communities.